sg893052/sonic-buildimage/release_documents/Command-Reference.md

 Use this command to manually restart a new ZTP session.
 This command deletes the existing */etc/sonic/config_db.json* file and stats ZTP service.
 It also erases the previous ZTP session data.
 ZTP configuration is loaded on to the switch and ZTP discovery is performed.

 - Usage:
-  config run
+  config ztp run

-  config run -y
+  config ztp run -y

 - Example: